 Description Details Subject matter of the processing The processing is needed to store contact details, and information submitted by the training participants, regarding the course.
 Also, to store contact details after the course has completed, in order to maintain an alumni network.
 Duration of the processing The duration of the processing is equal to the duration of the Memorandum of Understanding.
-That is, from 1 st September 2019 - 31 st August 2023.
-Nature and purposes of the processing The supplier will receive and store the names and email addresses of applicants to the training, alongside their application content.
-The supplier will store these data for all applicants, until a decision is made about which applicants shall participate in the training, at which point the supplier shall delete the data for unsuccessful applicants.
+That is, from 17th October 2019 - 16 th October 2023 or the end of the contract whichever is the earliest Nature and purposes of the processing The supplier will receive and store the names and email addresses of applicants to the training, alongside their application content.
+The supplier will store these data, for all applicants, until a decision is made about which applicants shall participate in the training, at which point the supplier shall delete the data for unsuccessful applicants.
 The supplier shall retain the data for successful applicants throughout the training period, and subsequently.
 The data will be used to contact training participants regarding the training, and to contact alumni of the training about their impressions of the training, and their subsequent public policy engagement activities.
 Alumni may also be contacted to invite them to participate in future training and alumni engagement activities.
-They may opt out of these communication at any time.
+They may opt out of these communications at any time.
 The data shall be stored securely, and they shall only be accessed by the data processor responsible for these activities.
-Type of Personal Data Name Institutional Affiliation Email address Categories of Data Subject Applicants to the training Training participants Training alumni Plan for return and destruction of the data once the processing is complete UNLESS requirement under union or member state law to The data shall be stored digitally, and deleted at the end of the period of the Memorandum of Understanding, or at any time by request of the data subject.
+Type of Personal Data Name Institutional Affiliation Email address Categories of Data Subject Applicants to the training Training participants

+Training alumni Plan for return and destruction of the data once the processing is complete UNLESS requirement under union or member state law to preserve that type of data The data shall be stored digitally, and deleted at the end of the period of the Memorandum of Understanding, or at any time by request of the data subject.